iuliet716/flash-attention-cuda-from-scratch/docs/03_online_softmax.md

 Instead of computing the maximum and exponential sum in separate passes,
 each lane maintains a running softmax state that can later be extended to tiled attention.

+This step is **not intended to improve the standalone unfused runtime**.
+Its purpose is to introduce the online softmax **required for tiled FlashAttention in the following fused kernel**.

 ## Online softmax state

 For a set of processed values, maintain two statistics: